wp-plugins/halosocial/readme.txt

 Download HaloSocial.
-In the admin area of your WordPress site go to Plugins then Add New Press the “Upload Plugin” button
+In the admin area of your WordPress site go to Plugins then Add New Press the ‘Upload Plugin’ button
-Chose the downloaded package and click on the “Install Now” Activate plugin and follow the installation wizard.
+Chose the downloaded package and click on the ‘Install Now’ Activate plugin and follow the installation wizard.